 I chugged a liter of water, threw on my pack, and headed down the hill, munching on my Big Sur breakfast bar.
 There were a lot of hikers on the trail.
 I met 5-6 Long Trail hikers and several section hikers.
-This really was an awesome time of year to hike.
-The leaves were really beginning to pop and the next few weeks would be beautiful.
-Interestingly, all of the hikers I met said the upcoming trail had terrible rocks.
+This was a fantastic time of year to hike.
+The leaves were beginning to pop, and the next few weeks would be beautiful.
+Interestingly, all the hikers I met said the upcoming trail had terrible rocks.

 As I climbed up towards White Rock, I came across the Cairn graveyard.
 I found the area a little creepy.
 The cairns were like little silent voodoo dolls staring at me.
-I took a few photos but did not dilly dally.
-I was probably breaking tradition by not stopping to build my own cairn, but the rocky, silent statues, coupled with the silence of the surrounding forest, urged me forward quickly.
+I took a few photos but did not dilly-dally.
+I was probably breaking tradition by not stopping to build my cairn, but the rocky, silent statues, coupled with the silence of the surrounding forest, urged me forward quickly.

 I headed down past Speck Pond and found two section hikers searching for Speck Pond Shelter.
 The two men were huddled around a map and looked up as I approached.
 They asked if I had seen a side trail leading to the shelter.
 I responded that I had not but sat down on a log to review my guide.
 I always welcomed any opportunity to stop for a snack.
 I told them I thought it was near the tenting area they said they had passed.
 I then threw on my pack and headed down the trail.
 They hiked behind me, chatting for a couple of minutes, and I tripped and stumbled through the rocks muttering expletives as my ego pushed me on more quickly than I would have hiked if nobody had been watching.
 It was a good thing it was a short stretch of trail leading to the turn-off, or they probably would have doubted I was the long-distance hiker I had claimed to be when they asked me how far I was going.